MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

           After years of adding every new product line to the sidebar, the experience of navigating product categories was inefficient.
+      - image2caption: same as other
+        image1caption: "Navigation clutter was reduced and information architecture prioritized.
+In some cases this involved combining categories or breaking them up into more understandable ones. "
+        image1: img/stayonline/2012-homepage-tablet-cropped.gif
+        image2: img/blog-chemex.jpeg
+        type: image-jumble-grid

+  - type: fullwidth
+    background: Blank
+    content_options:
+      - type: generic_content
+        generic_content: >-
+          ## Reinvisioning the product pages

+          TBD - After years of adding every new product line to the sidebar, the experience of navigating product categories was inefficient.
       - image4caption: Product types were re-categorized and the homepage featured section changed from including every category to only the most commonly bought custom product categories.